A Take-Charge Guide to Your Vehicle

 • Beware of additives.
 Mixing additives into oil, transmission fluid or

 gasoline may upset the chemical balances that already exist in these fluids.

 Stay away from additional additives unless recommended by your service

 • Choose soap designed for clearcoat paint finishes.
+The presence

 of abrasives could weaken the clearcoat and dull the finish.
 Dishwashing